sw180283/comp110-worksheets/README.md

 While trying to keep the objective in mind, it was interesting to compare with what my peers had created and attempted to achieve and display using code and comments.
 Because my project was different to those that I saw, it made my task completely different so that I still had to be creative but gave me the ideas I needed to layout my code.

 Creating the worksheets was partly confusing, as the depth of a flowchart is debatable, and the content is rather vague.
-I attempts to create a concise yet description guide on the flow of my project.
+I attempt to create a concise yet description guide on the flow of my project.
 The same was done for the pseudo code.

 ##Week 6